Faculty & Staff

 B.M., M.M., Duquesne University; D.M.A., University of North Carolina at Greensboro

-Dr. Xin Gao serves as Assistant Professor of Saxophone and Music Theory at Truman State University.
-Prior to this, he served on faculties of East Tennessee State University, the Music Academy of North Carolina, Furman University, Georgia State University and University of North Carolina at Greensboro (UNCG) Summer Music Camp.
-He also taught at UNCG and University of Tennessee at Knoxville during his graduate work at those schools.
+Dr. Xin Gao is the Associate Professor of Saxophone at Truman State University.
+Before this, he served on faculties of East Tennessee State University, the Music Academy of North Carolina, Furman University, Georgia State University, and the University of North Carolina at Greensboro (UNCG) Summer Music Camp.
+He also taught at UNCG and the University of Tennessee at Knoxville during his graduate work at those schools.
 At UNCG, he also filled the duties of Associate Professor Steve Stusek while Stusek was on sabbatical.

-Gao has enjoyed a successful career as a chamber musician and soloist, and his accomplishments include national and international recognition at major world competitions, including first place at the Music Teachers National Association (MTNA) National Young Artist Woodwind Competition in 2011, finalist at the International Saxophone Symposium and Competition (ISSAC) in 2014, and twice semi-finalist at the International Jean-Marie Londeix Saxophone Competition in 2008 and 2014.
-With the chamber group QuadrAtomic Saxophone quartet, he reached the finals of both the Fischoff and Coleman competitions, and the group was awarded the Coleman-Saunderson Prize.
-In 2016, he served as judge at MTNA Tennessee State Young Artist Woodwind and Chamber Music Competition.
+Gao has enjoyed a successful career as a chamber musician and soloist.
+His accomplishments include national and international recognition at significant world competitions, including first place at the Music Teachers National Association (MTNA) National Young Artist Woodwind Competition in 2011, finalist at the International Saxophone Symposium and Competition (ISSAC) in 2014, and twice semi-finalist at the International Jean-Marie Londeix Saxophone Competition in 2008 and 2014.
+With the chamber group QuadrAtomic Saxophone Quartet, he reached the finals of the Fischoff and Coleman competitions, and the group was awarded the Coleman-Saunderson Prize.
+In 2016, he served as a judge at MTNA Tennessee State Young Artist Woodwind and Chamber Music Competition.

-As a chamber musician, his experiences with the Sirocco Reed Quintet, New Century Saxophone Quartet, QuadATOMIC Saxophone Quartet, and Road of Creativity (ROC) ensemble have all played major roles in forming his musical identity.
-Quintet Sirocco performs in a variety of locations around North and South Carolina and was a featured ensemble for the SAVVY Musician in Action Chamber Competition, Classical Revolution Greensboro, and the MANC Summer Artist Series.
+As a chamber musician, his experiences with the Sirocco Reed Quintet, New Century Saxophone Quartet, QuadATOMIC Saxophone Quartet, and Road of Creativity (ROC) ensemble have significantly formed his musical identity.
+Quintet Sirocco performed in various locations around North and South Carolina.
+It was a featured ensemble for the SAVVY Musician in Action Chamber Competition, Classical Revolution Greensboro, and the MANC Summer Artist Series.
 In 2014, Gao toured with the New Century Saxophone Quartet across nine states in the U.S. Midwest, giving performances and outreach clinics.
-The ROC ensemble, a collaboration among professional musicians and faculty from four universities, seeks to reinvent concert saxophone and classical chamber music to include elements of jazz, hip-hop, and indigenous music.
-The ROC ensemble appeared at the University of Georgia on April 17, 2014 for a featured performance and presentation session as part of the university's interdisciplinary entrepreneurship week.
+The ROC ensemble, a collaboration among professional musicians and faculty from four universities, seeks to reinvent concert saxophone and classical chamber music to include jazz, hip-hop, and indigenous music elements.
+The ROC ensemble appeared at the University of Georgia on April 17, 2014, for a featured performance and presentation session as part of the university's interdisciplinary entrepreneurship week.
 The group has also been invited to present keynote addresses at major corporations such as Corning, Inc.

-Furthermore, Gao is passionate about new music and has commissioned new pieces from world-renowned composers such as Sherwood Shaffer and Leilei Tian, and he has collaborated directly with young composers such as Wei Dai in his efforts to bring Chinese music to a wider audience.
+Furthermore, Gao is passionate about new music and has commissioned new pieces from world-renowned composers such as Sherwood Shaffer and Leilei Tian.
+He has collaborated directly with young composers like Wei Dai to bring Chinese music to a broader audience.
 His research involves creating the first annotated bibliography dedicated to Chinese saxophone music.